julienbarthelemy/dev-config/README.md

 - Treesitter
 - CMP

-My colorscheme is Github_Dark with no background, you can change it in `.config/nvim/lua/julien/plugins/colorscheme.lua`
+My colorscheme is Github_Dark_Default again, you can change it in `.config/nvim/lua/julien/plugins/colorscheme.lua`

 #### Plugin Manager